-Since joining the faculty at the UA, Robertson has published a number of manuscripts in refereed journals or proceedings and has made presentations at national or international meetings.
+Since joining the faculty at UARK, Robertson has published a number of manuscripts in refereed journals or proceedings and has made presentations at national or international meetings.
 In addition, Robertson has sought funding to support various projects as appropriate to her assignment.
-At UA, Robertson has been instrumental in securing a gift in kind from Visual Retailing (estimated value is $1,000,000) and submitted several grant proposals.
+At UARK, Robertson has been instrumental in securing a gift in kind from Visual Retailing (estimated value is $1,000,000) and submitted several grant proposals.
 Examples include a U.S.Department of Agriculture Challenge Grants Program where Robertson was a principal investigator and the Carl B. and Florence E. King Foundation where she was a co-principal investigator.

 Throughout her career in higher education, Robertson taught a variety of courses at the graduate and undergraduate levels including courses focused on leadership development, social responsibility and sustainability as related to the apparel industry.
 In her role as a faculty member, she has led student groups on a number of study abroad experiences to Europe.
-In May of 2014, in cooperation with the Walton College of Business, Robertson co-led a group of UA apparel and business students on a study tour in China.
+In May of 2014, in cooperation with the Walton College of Business, Robertson co-led a group of UARK apparel and business students on a study tour in China.

 Ed.D. in Educational Leadership and Policy Studies, Indiana University, 1995